Dwain Chambers: Race Against Me

 The record-breaking performance brought him an invite from the Berlin IAAF Golden League meet, although organising group Euromeetings condemned the move.
 Revelations in Chambers' autobiography Race Against Me brought further controversy as the book had in-depth accounts of his past drug abuse and claimed drug use remained rife in athletics, estimating that half the American Olympic athletes in Beijing had used illegal substances.
 Chambers signed a statement with UK Sport, verifying that he believed the information to be true, which brought a close to the organisation's inquiries into his drug use.
 An IAAF investigation concluded that the book demanded no further action on their part.
 Olympic gold medallist and anti-drugs campaigner Ed Moses gave his support, saying that Chambers admissions provided a useful insight, but that athletes and administrators remained in denial about the high levels of doping in athletics.

 Invites to Golden League meets never materialised, but he continued to run at smaller events.
 He ran a European leading time of 10.06 seconds at Papaflessia in Greece, and won the 100 m and 200 m races at the 2009 European Team Championships.
 He was the fastest entrant at the national championships but 2008 runner-up Simeon Williamson won the final by some distance.
 The result took Chambers by surprise and he said that limited opportunities to race had made him complacent.
 He later withdrew from the 200 m race citing exhaustion.

 At the World Championships Chambers finished sixth in 100 m final with a season's best of 10.00 seconds.
 He was the only sprinter from outside the Americas in the final and was some distance behind Bolt who ran a world record of 9.58 seconds.
-However, he was very pleased with his performance and said he was happy just to be involved in the fastest 100 m race ever.
+However, he was pleased with his performance and said he was happy just to be involved in the fastest 100 m race ever.
 He pulled out of the 200 m with a calf injury and called an end to his season.